 3. Growing Your Plants

-Maintain Your Helleborus Flower Plant
+Maintain Your Hellebore Flower Plant

 - Water the plants often when they are young, about 1 inch a week.